Creepy Carrots!: Plot

 Jasper Rabbit loves carrots, especially the carrots that grow in Crackenhopper Field.
 They are "fat, crisp and free for the taking".
 Jasper enjoys these carrots "on the way to school, on his way to Little League practice and on his way home at night", until he starts to imagine that they are following him.
 He first notices something strange after his Little League game when he stops at Crackenhopper Field.
 He thinks he sees three jack-o-lantern-jawed carrots behind him in the bathroom mirror.
 When he turns around, it is just a washcloth, shampoo bottle, and a rubber duck.
 Then while he is brushing his teeth, he sees the creepy carrots.
 Jasper yells for his parents when a carrot shadow lurks up on his bathroom walls.
 "By the end of the week Jasper was seeing creepy carrots creeping EVERYWHERE."
 Jasper then comes up with a plan to make sure the carrots couldn't escape.
 He builds a fence and a moat around Crackenhopper Field.
 Jasper is very pleased with himself: "No creepy carrots would get out of that patch again."
 As the sun sets, the carrots "cheered".
 Their plan had worked.
 Jasper Rabbit would never get into that carrot patch ever again.

 Writer

 Aaron Reynolds was born on June 4, 1970, and moved often as he grew up.
 He has lived in Texas, Colorado, Florida, Okinawa and New Jersey.
-He currently resides in Chicago, Illinois with his wife and two children.
-Reynolds has a degree in Theatre from Illinois Wesleyan University.
+As of 2013 he resides in Chicago, Illinois with his wife and two children.
+Reynolds has a degree in theatre from Illinois Wesleyan University.